dan-r95/challenge/task/mysteps.md

 * npm init vue@3 with typescript support
 * for testing i decided to use vitest since jest seems to be semi - supported and also not very obvious how to set it up
+* Next, I added a github action to automatically deploy the app to github pages
+* Next I added the prop passing to the Card component and a click action.
+The table showing the transaction was added in the same commit.
+Missing now was the selection of transactions via the slider.